-- 8) Sets forth the following requirements at the initial petition hearing following the removal of a youth from their home as a result of allegations of abuse or neglect: - a) Requires the court, at the initial petition hearing, to make an order regarding visitation between the child and the parent or guardian; - b) Requires the order to set forth a frequency and duration that is most conducive to quality family time, and to specify whether the visitation will be supervised pending the disposition hearing; - c) Requires, if the court makes an order for supervised visitation, the court to specify the factual basis for its order, and to order the county child welfare agency to assess persons proposed by a parent or guardian to supervise the visitation; - d) Requires, if, after assessment, no person has been approved to supervise the visit, the agency or its designee to supervise the visits at a time when both parent or guardian and child are available; - e) Requires the court to order that the agency has discretion to liberalize the visitation to unsupervised unless the court finds that granting this discretion would be contrary to the child's safety; and, - f) Requires visits to take place in the least restrictive setting that is most conducive to quality family time. - 9) Specifies that in order to maintain ties between the parent or guardian and any siblings and the child, and to provide information relevant to deciding if, and when, to return a child to the custody of their parent or guardian, or to encourage or suspend sibling interaction, any order placing a child in foster care, and ordering reunification services, shall provide as follows: - a) Requires, subject to b) through f) below, for visitation between the parent or guardian and the child, visitation to be as frequent as possible, consistent with the well-being of the child.
-Further requires the court to order unsupervised visitation for the parent or guardian unless the court finds that unsupervised visitation is contrary to the child's welfare, and either of the following circumstances exist: - i) There is a substantial danger to the physical health of the child or the child is suffering severe emotional damage, and there are no reasonable means by which the child's physical or emotional health may be protected without having supervised visitation; or, - ii) There is substantial evidence that a parent or guardian of the child is likely to flee the jurisdiction of the court, and, in the case of an Indian child, fleeing the jurisdiction will place the child at risk of imminent physical damage or harm. - b) Prohibits a determination that the parent or guardian was noncustodial, or that a child does not have an established relationship with the parent or guardian, from being the sole basis for a finding that unsupervised visitation would be contrary to the child's welfare;
+- 1) Requires, at the initial petition hearing, the court to make an order regarding visitation between the child and the parent or legal guardian that sets forth a frequency and duration that is most conducive to quality family time, and for the order to specify whether the visitation must be supervised pending the disposition hearing.
+Requires the court to order contact between the parent and child commencing within 72 hours after the hearing. - 2) Requires, if the court makes an order for supervised visitation, the court to specify the factual basis for its order and to order the child protection agency (agency) to assess persons proposed by a parent or guardian to supervise the visitation.
+Requires the agency, if after assessment, no person has been approved to supervise the visit, to supervise the visits at a time when both parent or guardian and child are available.
+Requires the court to order that the agency has discretion to liberalize the visitation to unsupervised unless the court finds that granting this discretion would be contrary to the child's safety. - 3) Requires visits to take place in the least restrictive setting that is most conducive to quality family time. - 4) Requires the court, after the initial hearing at which the court does not return a child to the custody of their parent or guardian, to order unsupervised visitation for the parent or guardian unless the court finds that unsupervised visitation is contrary to the child's welfare, and either of the following circumstances exist: - a) There is a substantial danger to the physical health of the child or the child is suffering severe emotional damage, and there are no reasonable means by which the child's physical or emotional health may be protected without having supervised visitation; or, - b) There is substantial evidence that a parent or guardian of the child is likely to flee the jurisdiction of the court, and, in the case of an Indian child, fleeing the jurisdiction will place the child at risk of imminent physical damage or harm. - 5) Prohibits a determination that the parent or guardian was noncustodial, or that a child does not have an established relationship with the parent or guardian, from being the sole basis for a finding that unsupervised visitation would be contrary to the child's welfare. - 6) Requires the order for visitation to set forth a frequency and duration that is most conducive to quality family time, whether the visitation is supervised, and any other specific terms or restrictions for visitation.
+Requires, if a visitation schedule has not been previously ordered,